HansSCHR/bacterial_enrichment_mosquito/README.md

-This project describes the bioinformatic reproductible workflow related to the paper "Filtration- and lysis-based bacterial enrichment procedures differentially improve mosquito midgut microbiota analyses".
+This project describes the bioinformatic reproductible workflow related to the paper "**Filtration- and lysis-based bacterial enrichment procedures differentially improve mosquito midgut microbiota analyses**".

 # Download metagenomes